 The department has presented more than 150 productions under the auspices of Theater-by-the-Grove, numerous student-directed and -designed 10-minute, one-act, and full-length plays presented under the auspices of the Acorn Project, touring productions to regional high schools, children’s theater productions toured to area elementary schools, and dance productions with the Dance Theater Company.
 The department also offers a summer theater program for young people called

-Waller Hall, which was completely renovated in 1988–89, is the primary home to the Department of Theater and Dance.
+Waller Hall, which was completely renovated in 1988–89, is the primary home to the Department of Theatre, Dance, and Performance.
 In addition to the Mainstage Theater (a flexible “black box” performance space with a varying seating capacity up to 220), Waller houses a studio theater, classrooms, costume studio, scenery studio, dressing rooms, production storage, and offices.

 Productions are also performed in adjacent Fisher Auditorium, which has a seating capacity of 1,400.
 These performances are usually musicals or dance concerts produced in conjunction with the Music Department.
 In 2008, the newly-built Performing Arts Center combined Waller Hall and Fisher Auditorium, providing further augmentation to programs and performances in both buildings.

 Dance classes and yearly performances are usually held in the dance studio in Zink Hall, which has an approximate seating capacity of 270.

 In spring 1995, the Department of Theatre, Dance, and Performance was granted membership with the National Association of Schools of Theatre.
 The department joins a select group of schools nationally with fully accredited programs in theater.